Wannabe99/FALCONSTRIKE/README.md

 - [ ] Integrate various Sandbox detection algorithms
 - [ ] Integrate support for more stealthy shellcode injection techniques
 - [ ] Integrate function obfuscation to make it stealthier
-- [ ] Include a network component to callback to a C2 when a Stage-2 payload is released or to change targets/payloads and other options on-the-fly etc.
+- [ ] Include a network component to callback to a C2 when a Stage-2 payload is released or to change targets/payloads and configure other options on-the-fly
+- [ ] Inject to a remote process from where network activity is not unusual for fetching the shellcode - better OPSEC
+- [ ] Include active hours functionality - Loader becomes active during a specified period of day etc.

 Feel free to communicate any further feature that you want to see in the next release.
 Suggestions for improving existing features are also warmly welcome :)